benlau/qtci/README.md

 # QT-CI
-A set of scripts to install Qt in Linux command line environment
+A set of scripts to install Qt/Android by official installer in Linux command line environment

 [![Build Status](https://travis-ci.org/benlau/qtci.svg?branch=master)](https://travis-ci.org/benlau/qtci)

-Check [.travis.yml](https://github.com/benlau/qtci/blob/master/.travis.yml) to see how it works
+Check [.travis.yml](https://github.com/benlau/qtci/blob/master/.travis.yml) to see how it works.
+It will demonstrate how to build a apk file using QT-CI scripts.

 Commands
 --------